 You will need to teach your dog that walking on a loose leash is what is best for them and that requires training.

 If the harness is a proper fit for your dog, then yes, a no-pull dog harness should work just fine on your pup.
 They will take some time for your dog to get used to and will require constant work for the results to be evident, though.

-My dog hates a harness; what do I do?
+My dog dislikes a harness; what do I do?

 If your dog does not like wearing its harness, then you should first of all contact your veterinarian.
-Some harnesses, if improperly fitted or on wounded pets, could hurt their shoulder blades.
+Some have asked the question are no-pull harnesses bad for dogs?
+If improperly fitted or on wounded pets, they could hurt their shoulder blades.
 If not, then simply entice your dog to put it on with positive reinforcement and some treats!

 My dog still pulls even with a no-pull harness?

 If your dog is still pulling with a no-pull harness, then you may not be using it correctly or for long enough.
 If your dog starts pulling too much, stop where you are, or walk in the other direction until your four-legged friend stops pulling on the lead.